Rick Leary

-Richard J. Leary is an American-Canadian transportation executive who was chief executive officer (CEO) of the Toronto Transit Commission (TTC) between 2017 and 2024.
-Leary became interim CEO in 2017 and took over the role permanently in 2018; he resigned in August 2024.
-Leary was previously general manager of York Region Transit and held senior roles with the Massachusetts Bay Transportation Authority (MBTA).
+Richard J. Leary is an American-Canadian transportation executive who has been the general manager of Transit Services (OC Transpo) for the City of Ottawa since March 2026.
+Leary was previously chief executive officer (CEO) of the Toronto Transit Commission (TTC) between 2017 and 2024, general manager of York Region Transit and held senior roles with the Massachusetts Bay Transportation Authority (MBTA).

 Personal life and education

 Richard J. Leary was born in Boston, Massachusetts.
 His father was a streetcar operator for the Massachusetts Bay Transportation Authority (MBTA).
 He graduated from Northeastern University with a BBA and an MPA.
 As well, he completed a graduate program from Harvard University in Administration and Management.

 In August 2019, Leary became a Canadian citizen.

 Transportation career

 Massachusetts Bay Transportation Authority

 Following his father, Leary began working for the Massachusetts Bay Transportation Authority as a subway attendant in 1984.
 He then moved through various manager and director roles, becoming the chief operating officer of the MBTA in 2005.
 He retired from the role in November 2009 after failing to appear at a board meeting to address a damning federal safety report.